 These old-fashioned Southern turnip greens are quick to cook, deliciously flavored, and the perfect side to accompany your next Southern-style meal.

 Turnip greens have been a favored vegetable in the South for generations.
-The recipe came about when cooks would save the leaves of the turnip roots and prepare them like they did mustard or collard greens.
-Traditionally, Southern turnip greens were served with ham or salt pork, but you can go wild and serve yours with whatever you like, including pork chops, grilled chicken tenderloins, or fried chicken.
-The one non-negotiable is that you must serve your turnip greens alongside some freshly-baked cornbread recipes.
-It’s the Southern way, after all.
+The recipe came about when cooks would save the leaves of the turnip roots and prepare them like they did mustard greens or collard greens.
+Traditionally, Southern turnip greens were served with ham hocks or salt pork, but you can go wild and serve yours with whatever you like, including pork chops, grilled chicken tenderloins, or fried chicken.
+The one non-negotiable is that you must serve your turnip greens alongside some freshly-baked cornbread.
+It’s the Southern soul food way, after all.

 Now, this Southern turnip greens recipe came about as I didn’t have the time to cook my turnip greens the traditional way, so I decided to try sautéing them (which Southerners call “frying” since we use a little oil and a frying pan).
 I was thrilled when they tasted every bit as good as the other way of cooking, but with a lot less fuss!
 Plus, the ingredients are minimal.
 All you need are the turnip greens, bacon grease, diced onion, and salt.